10.4: Intercultural Communication

 10.4.2.1: Individualistic vs. Collectivist Cultures

 People in individualistic cultures value individual freedom and personal independence as reflected in the stories they tell themselves.
-The story of Superman co-created by Canadian-born artist Joe Shuster, for instance, reflects North American culture’s fondness for the heroic individual overcoming foes and obstacles through inner strength.
-Canada in particular favours heroes with significant pro-social achievements such as hockey legend Wayne Gretzky, who racked up more regular-season career points in assists alone (1963) than the second best point scorer did in both goals and assists combined (Jaromir Jagr with 1921).
+The story of Superman, co-created by Canadian-born artist Joe Shuster, for instance, reflects North American culture’s fondness for the heroic individual overcoming foes and obstacles through inner strength.
+Canada, in particular, favours heroes with significant pro-social achievements, such as hockey legend Wayne Gretzky, who racked up more regular-season career points in assists alone (1963) than the second-best point scorer did in both goals and assists combined (Jaromir Jagr with 1921).
 Still, we celebrate the individual hockey hero in the Hall of Fame more than the teams that helped them set their records.

 However, as a pluralistic society blending a wide diversity of cultures, especially with a large immigrant population from typically collectivist cultures, 21st-century Canada can’t be so easily reduced to an individualistic culture.
 You may belong to some communities that express individualistic cultural values, while others place the focus on a collectivist viewpoint.
 Besides, individualism and collectivism aren’t so much either/or cultural values as they are tendencies on a sliding scale.

 According to Geert Hofstede (1982), collectivist cultures, such as many in Asia and South America, focus on the needs of the nation, community, family, or group of workers.
 Ownership and private property is one way to examine this difference.
-In some cultures, property is almost exclusively private while others tend toward community ownership.
+In some cultures, property is almost exclusively private, while others tend toward community ownership.
 The collectively owned resource returns benefits to the community.
-Water, for example, has long been viewed as a community resource, much like air, though this is compromised as business and organizations purchase water rights and gain control over resources.
+Water, for example, has long been viewed as a community resource, much like air, though this is compromised as businesses and organizations purchase water rights and gain control over resources.
 Public lands such as parks are often considered public, and individual exploitation of them is restricted.
 Copper, a metal with a variety of industrial applications, is collectively owned in Chile with profits deposited in the general government fund.
 So how does someone raised in a culture that emphasizes the community interact with someone raised in a primarily individualistic culture?
 How could tensions be expressed and how might interactions be influenced by this point of divergence?
 The answer begins with understanding and respecting a different cultural orientation, and the practicalities involve mutual compromise.

 10.4.2.2: Explicit-rule vs. Implicit-rule Cultures